 But no flood is ever a disaster at Meadowcreek.
 Nothing is built down in the floodplain.

 People like to talk about natural disasters, but all disasters are man-made.
 The worst earthquake or flood in the wilderness wouldn’t be called a disaster.
 It might not even be noticed.

 There is a subtle but fundamental difference between disasters and hazards.
 Jean-Jacques Rousseau first noted this difference in 1755 when Portugal was shaken by an earthquake.
 In a letter to Voltaire one year later, Rousseau notes that, “nature had not built the houses which collapsed” and suggested that Lisbon’s high population density contributed to the toll.
 In other words, natural events are hazards while disasters are the result of man-made social processes.
 A hazard need not turn into a disaster.

 The distinction might seem academic until you consider the long series of human activities needed to create a disaster.
-Disasters were traditionally perceived as sudden and short lived events, but we now know that disasters are “continuous processes of gradual deterioration and growing vulnerability,” which have important “implications on the way the response to disasters ought to be made” (3).
+Disasters were traditionally perceived as sudden and short lived events, but we now know that disasters are continuous processes of gradual deterioration and growing vulnerability.

 For some, the natural response to a disaster is to rebuild what was there.
 The Mennonite disaster response teams are excellent at swooping in to rebuild houses and get people’s lives back to normal quickly.
 They have come several times to rebuild houses after floods in the Yukon River valley in Alaska.
 But rebuilding in a flood plain only recreates the process which leads to disaster.